carriemacfarlane/carriewritesdocs/blog/2025-1-25-unified-terminology.md

 ___

 *When I was a librarian, I told students to do question-based research and to cite their sources.
-Now that I'm a technical writer, I follow my own advice in this journal of my work.*
+Now that I'm a technical writer, I follow my own advice!
+This is a journal of my work.*